CEMPD/VERDI/doc/Release_Notes/README.md

 The following new features were added:

 * Open and display a MPAS Mesh File (#324)
-* Temporal and spatial accuracy when overlay aircraft data in a tile plot (#312)
 * Documentation on how to visualize fine scale model output datafiles with GIS layers

 The following issues were fixed.